 Choose from three living areas: contemporary spaces with white walls, quirky details and an irrepressible sense of fun.
-Come together in the main lounge-diner on the red-leather sofas for movie nights, music or other merriment.
+Come together in the main lounge-diner on the plush sofas for movie nights, music or other merriment.
 Or escape with a paperback and a Prosecco to quieter corners.

 Gather round the dining table to make merry, pour wine and butter your bread.
 Prefer smaller groups?
 You’ve (you guessed it) three tables to pick from.
 Or slide out of the terrace doors to dine al fresco in the suntrap courtyard among the shrubs in their planters, with the cedar backdrop.

 Pop out for supplies to the Sainsbury’s Local, or order deliveries from Ocado, Tesco, Asda or Morrison’s.
 Or tap up Deliveroo for tasty takeaways.
 Wrap things up by piling the pots in the dishwasher and settling back with fresh filter coffee.
 Eating out?
 The Eight Bells is just doors away for BT Sport and roasts.

 Within ten minutes’ walk, try A La Turka for Turkish, Café des Amis for Mexican, The Refectory for brekkie or the Goods Shed for high-end British.
 There’s Indian at The Ancient Raj and Mediterranean at the Café du Sol.
 Try Patisserie Valerie for cakes, teas and treats.